Nickname(s): The Natural State

 Junction Bridge, near Little Rock, was built by the railroad over a hundred years ago.

-There are many famous people that were from Arkansas including President Bill Clinton (president), Sleepy LeBeef (musician), Billy Bob Thornton (actor and musician), Earl Bell (pole vaulter), Jerry Jones (businessman), and many others.
+Many famous people were from Arkansas, including President Bill Clinton (president), Sleepy LeBeef (musician), Billy Bob Thornton (actor and musician), Earl Bell (pole vaulter), Jerry Jones (businessman), and many others.

 Michael Huckabee was born in Hope, Arkansas.
 A guitar Christmas gift took him in the direction of a rock-and-roll star.
 He even formed a band called “Capitol Offense.”
 But his heart was in a leadership role.
 He jumped into mainstream politics and shook the state, becoming its Governor.
-Michael is also the most recognized evangelical spokesman for the conservative populace throughout the world.
-He and his wife, Janet McCain, have 3 children.
+Michael is also the most recognized evangelical spokesman for the conservative populace worldwide.
+He and his wife, Janet McCain, have three children.
 One child, Sarah, worked in the Trump administration.
 Rumor has it that she may take a run for Governor.

 Sam Walton was born in Oklahoma, but he forged his empire in Arkansas.
 He borrowed $20,000 from his father-in-law and purchased his first store.
-With the success of that store he purchased another and another until he formed a chain of stores.
+With the success of that store, he bought another and another until he formed a chain of stores.
 He soon realized that he couldn’t oversee all of them, forcing him to delegate.
-By 1988 Sam was the richest person in America, best known for founding Walmart and Sam’s Club.
-His business psychology was to give the customer what they want at a fair price.
+By 1988 Sam was the wealthiest person in America, best known for founding Walmart and Sam’s Club.
+His business psychology was to give customers what they wanted at a fair price.
 Selection, Price, and Delegation can sum up his model for success.